Park Chung Hee: Domestic policy

 Park argued that Western-style liberal democracy was not suitable for South Korea due to its still-shaky economy.
 He believed that in the interest of stability, the country needed a "Korean-style democracy" with a strong, unchallenged presidency.
 Although he repeatedly promised to open up the regime and restore full democracy, fewer and fewer people believed him.

-In 1975, Park ordered homeless people and children to be removed from the streets of Seoul.
-Thousands of people were captured by the police and sent to thirty-six camps.
-The detainees were then used as free labor by the authorities and subjected to degrading treatment.
-Many died under torture.
+In 1974, Park cracked down on the People's Revolutionary Party, a self-proclaimed leftist party and the first since Park seized power in 1961, using the National Security Law, resulted in the execution of eight people.

+In 1975, in preparation for South Korea's bid to host the 1988 Olympic Games, he ordered the police to 'cleanse' the streets and expel beggars, vagrants and street vendors who gave the country a bad image abroad.
+Police officers, assisted by shop owners, rounded up panhandlers, small-time street merchants selling gum and trinkets, the disabled, lost or unattended children, and dissidents, including a college student who'd been holding anti-government leaflets.
+Thousands of people were victims of this social cleansing campaign, were sent thirty-six camps and subjected to forced labour, torture and repeated rape.
+By 1986, the number of inmates had jumped over five years from 8,600 to more than 16,000, according to government documents.
+Officially, 513 people died of exhaustion in these camps, but the number could be much higher.

 Park abolished the usage of hanja or Chinese characters and established hangul exclusivity for the Korean language in the 1960s and 1970s.
 After a Five-Year Hangul Exclusivity Plan (한글종양오년계획) was promulgated through legislative and executive means, from 1970, using hanja became illegal in all grades of public school and in the military.
 This led to less illiteracy in South Korea.

-The KCIA controlled the whole country, with more than forty thousand regular employees and one million correspondents.
-Striking workers, protesters or signatories of simple petitions faced long prison sentences and torture.
-The whole country was under constant surveillance.

 Final years of presidency

-During his final years of presidency, Park realized that people were not satisfied with the government.
+During the final years of his presidency, Park realized that people were not satisfied with the government.

-His autocracy became increasingly open in later years.
+Despite this, his autocracy became increasingly open in this period.

 Military

 As president, Park tried to strengthen the military.
 He often said that if an independent country cannot protect itself with its military, it is not an independent country.
 Park ordered the development of missiles to attack Pyongyang.
 Due to a lack of technical knowledge, Korean engineers had to travel to the United States to learn how to produce missiles.
-After a painstaking development, on 26 September 1978, Nike Hercules Korea-1 had its successful first launch.
+After a painstaking development, on September 26, 1978, Nike Hercules Korea-1 had its successful first launch.
 But the development of missiles were stopped when Chun Doo-hwan reigned.
 Park also tried to develop his homegrown nuclear weapons programs, announcing that they would be made by 1983.
 This was never progressed after Park's death in 1979.